agdal1125/sop_consolidate_app/README.md

 The `libs/` folder houses additional packages that can be installed onto your workstation.

-<s>The `utils/` folder houses materials in the public safety domain that aim to provide you with additional context<s>
+<s>The `utils/` folder houses materials in the public safety domain that aim to provide you with additional context</s>
  Removed due to data confidentiality

 ## Note on data governance